rusefi/rusefi_documentation/TCU-status.md

 First we need to establish good terminology.

 There are oldest transmission with external TCU, those are mostly controlled by on/off solenoids.
-We have some _untested_ _unfinished_ code to handle those, this work is totally halted as of Dec 2022.
-There is hope to revive it in 2024 :)
+We have some early prototype code to handle those, this is on a slow burner as of 2024.

 ![image](https://github.com/rusefi/rusefi/assets/48498823/0d065f3c-4d31-4d5d-bc41-1baff06a7455)